mmilano/panini/readme.md

 Lastly, the reserved `page` variable is added to every page template as it renders.
 It contains the name of the page being rendered, without the extension.

+### `debug`

+**Type:** `Boolean`

+Flag to have Panini display debugging information when rendering.

+Will display the known components

+* layouts
+* pagelayouts
+* partials
+* decorators
+* helpers
+* data

+Then, for each page rendered, the base path, page name, and layout template used to render will be displayed.

 ## CLI

 You can also use panini via the CLI.